 Tertiary students have come under tremendous pressure in recent times.
-Whether it’s the long tail impacts of Covid-19 on the economy or the uncertainty of a shape-shifting job market, it’s possible enrolling in and completing a prolonged program of education and training has never been harder.
+Whether it’s the impacts of Covid-19 on the economy or the uncertainties of a shape-shifting job market, it’s possible enrolling in and completing a prolonged program of education and training has never been harder.

 The question is, how will we know what support students need if we don’t check in with them?